paulinavasconezo/Final-Project/project_proposal.md

 ### Individual Goals
 - Be able to use this application in my personal job search and hope that it does provide useful help in tailoring my resume for every specific job.
 (Carolina)
+- I want to help my friends increase their possibilities to get a job and land an interviews since computerized job application processes have hurt this opportunity for many people.

 ## Implementation Plan